-Geometry is a standard college preparatory course.
-The topics covered in this course are the geometry concepts of angle relationships, parallel and perpendicular lines, applications of geometric theorems and postulates through problems and simple two-column proofs, congruence, polygons, triangles and the Pythagorean Theorem, area, surface area, volume, properties of circles, similarity, and trigonometry.
+Geometry A is a standard college preparatory course.
+The topics covered in this course are geometric figures, logic, linear relationships, transformations and symmetry.
 Many of the geometric problems also integrate algebraic skills and concepts covered in Algebra I. Lab work involving basic compass and straightedge constructions will be a part of this course.
 The course includes sections intended to prepare students for multiple-choice testing on standardized exams such as the PSAT and SAT.

-Prerequisite: Algebra I (412) Grade 9 students with a junior high school background in Algebra I are permitted to take Geometry with an acceptable performance on the Algebra I Placement Exam administered in May.
+Prerequisite: Algebra I A (402) 7 Algebra I B (403) (Grade 9 students with a junior high school background in Algebra I are permitted to take Geometry with an acceptable performance on the Algebra I Placement Exam administered in May.)